MichaelAJMitchell/Ecnetica/documentation/mcqs_structure.md

 The bottom of this document has full examples for both the precomputed form for generation and the computed form for the algorithm.

 Questions can have breakdowns which break the question into steps when a student gets it wrong.
 There can be different breakdowns for each answer.
 They can also have randomly generated parameters which change every time a student does the question.
-## parameters
+## Parameters
 The code can generate parameters for questions, so that the numbers are different every time a student sees the question.
 There is two types of parameters, generated and calculated.
 The generated ones are the ones which are randomly generated.
 But it isn't always easiest to generate the actual parameters in the question.
-Sometimes to get the answers to be nice numbers/ question factorisable/solvable etc, its easiest to generate numbers to base the parameters in the question of off.
+Sometimes to get the answers to be nice numbers/ question factorable/solvable etc, its easiest to generate numbers to base the parameters in the question of off.
 A lot of the time this might mean randomly generating the answers and then working back to calculate what the corresponding question should be.
 The calculated_parameters field if for any parameters based on the generated, or other calculated ones.
 This used sympy to do the substitutions.
 ## mcqs explicit content
 ### text
 the question stores the information the student will see when they are asked a question.
 Questions should range in content from simple definitions and applications designed to test if the students have a basic understanding of the core concept, to questions testing more tricky or complex aspects of the topic, including incorporating other topics.